hggh/awesant/OutputSocketOptions.md

 ### host

-The hostname or ip address of the Socket server.
+The hostname or ip address of the tcp server.

 Default: 127.0.0.1

 ### port

-The port number where the Socket server is listen on.
+The port number where the tcp server is listen on.

 Default: no default